-Colby's diverse and collaborative community represents more than 80 countries and more than 43 states, with each student bringing their unique background, experience, perspective, interests and voice to the community.
+Colby's diverse and collaborative community represents more than 50 countries and more than 45 states, with each student bringing their unique background, experience, perspective, interests and voice to the community.
 Through the Colby Commitment, the College ensures the most talented students from all backgrounds have access to the best possible education.
-Colby meets 100% of demonstrated need without including student loans in financial aid packages.
+Colby meets 100 percent of demonstrated need without including student loans in financial aid packages.
 Families with a total income of $60,000 or less and typical assets should expect a parent or guardian contribution of $0.
-There is no fee to apply and additional writing supplements are not required.
-As a test optional institution, you may choose whether or not you submit your test scores with your application to Colby.
+Families earning between $60,000 and $150,000 with typical assets can expect a parent or guardian contribution of $15,000 or less.
+There is no fee to apply and extra essays and writing supplements are not required.
+As a test optional institution, you may choose whether to submit your test scores with your application to Colby.

 The student experience is bolstered by over 100 campus clubs and organizations, as well as a renowned college art museum.
-In February 2017, Colby established the Lunder Institute for American Art.
-With a gift of more than $100 million including 1,150 artworks the Institute furthers the Museum’s educational mission and is the only research institute focused on American art at any college similar in size to Colby.
-Additionally, the Buck Environment and Climate Change Lab grants students access and funding to extraordinary research experiences and internships focused on climate change and sustainability.
+In February 2017, Colby established the Lunder Institute for American Art with a gift of more than $100 million in in American art from the Lunder family.
+The Lunder Institute furthers the museum’s educational mission and is the only research institute focused on American art at any college similar in size to Colby.
+Additionally, the Buck Lab for the Environment and Climate Change grants students access and funding to extraordinary research experiences and internships focused on climate change and sustainability.

-Slated to open in 2020, the Colby Athletic Complex will be among the best facilities in the nation and serve as a resource for athletes at Colby, in Waterville, and throughout New England.
+Slated to open in 2020, a new atheltics center will be among the best facilities in the nation and serve as a resource for athletes at Colby, in Waterville, and throughout New England.
 Colby boasts 32 NCAA varsity athletic teams, countless opportunities to explore the Maine outdoors, and numerous civic engagement offerings.
-With the opening of the Bill and Joan Alfond Main Street Commons residence hall in downtown Waterville in 2018, Colby continues to deepen its commitment to community partnership.
+With the opening of the Bill & Joan Alfond Main Street Commons residence hall in downtown Waterville in 2018, Colby continues to deepen its commitment to community partnership.